 Prof. Dr. Adem KAMALAK

 Prof. Dr. Adem KAMALAK has got a bachelor's degree from Ankara University in Turkey.
-He has got a master’s and PhD degree in Animal Nutrition from Newcastle University in UK.
-He is an expertise on alternative feedstuffs for ruminant animals.
+He has got a master’s and PhD degree in Animal Nutrition from Newcastle University in the UK.
+He is expertise in alternative feedstuffs for ruminant animals.
 He and his colleagues have got a patent for an additive used in ensiling of alfalfa plant to improve the silage quality.
-Dr. Adem KAMALAK has got a great contribution in providing information about some of alternative feedstuffs used in ruminant diets.
+Dr. Adem KAMALAK has got a great contribution in providing information about some of the alternative feedstuffs used in ruminant diets.
 Last year He and his colleagues started a new project in which they screened the tree and shrub leaves in terms of antimethanogenic potential to mitigate the enteric methane production during the fermentation.
-They have already found out some tree and shrubs which have high anti-methanogenic potential.
+They have already found some trees and shrubs which have high anti-methanogenic potential.
 He has published more than 60 articles in leading refereed academic journals in animal nutrition.
 He has more than 1200 citations.